ganapativs/priority-browser-extension/README.md

 ## Features

-- **Date and Time**: Never lose track of the current date and time.
+- **⚡ Date and Time**: Never lose track of the current date and time.
 The extension keeps you updated with the precise date and time.
-- **Age Counter**: Simply enter your date of birth, and the extension will calculate and display your current age.
+- **🎂 Age Counter**: Simply enter your date of birth, and the extension will calculate and display your current age.
-- **Top Priority Task**: Stay on top of your most important task by setting a priority task.
+- **📝 Top Priority Task**: Stay on top of your most important task by setting a priority task.
 The extension will display this task prominently, ensuring you never forget about it.
-- **Beautiful UI**: The extension boasts a sleek and modern user interface with support for dark mode and monochrome mode, blending seamlessly with your browser.
+- **🎨 Beautiful UI**: The extension boasts a sleek and modern user interface with support for dark mode and monochrome mode, blending seamlessly with your browser.

 ## Installation